 A Brief Introduction to the Evangelical Lutheran Congregation of Gaimersheim

-Gaimersheim is a large village in Southern Germany, approximately 10 kilometres north of the river Danube.
+Gaimersheim is a large village in Southern Germany, approximately 10 kilometres north of the river Danube, close to the city of Ingolstadt.
 The Evangelical Lutheran Congregation of Gaimersheim came into existence on 1 January 1993 when it was inaugurated by an act of church and government as a corporate public body.
 The parish covers an area of around 98 square kilometres and consists of four rural communities, as well as parts of two further ones northwest of the town of Ingolstadt, where the Audi car factory is based.

 Our church is the Church of Peace on Kraiberg Hill in Gaimersheim, situated in a quiet residential area approximately 2 km from the village centre.
 The church was built in 1957 and expanded in 1998/1999 and now provides seats for roughly 350 worshippers.
 The original church building was altered to serve as a congregational hall, containing office facilities and rooms for choirs and other congregational groups.
 By the end of 2012 the congregational hall had again been expanded to provide an adequate pastor’s office and archive room as well as a larger hall.

 Music is very important for us.
 We have a mixed adults’ choir, a men’s choir and a pop and gospel singing group.
 There is also a children’s choir made up of two age groups.
 Other regular congregational activities include the Sunday school, women’s group, family group, youth groups, mothers’ and toddlers’ group and seniors’ meeting.
-Once a year, a team of volunteers runs a Christian faith seminar “Steps of Life” over four evenings, which is attended by approximately 15 people.
+Once a year, a team of volunteers runs a Christian faith seminar “Steps of Life” over four evenings, which is attended by approximately 20 people.
 A monthly congregational bulletin is prepared by a team of editors and distributed throughout the parish by volunteers.

 Our church is led by the Rev. Ulrich Eckert, who has served our congregation since 1 July 2014, together with ten lay church elders.
-Rev. Eckert is the chairman of the elders´ council and Mr. Dieter Friedrich the deputy chairman.
-Rev. Stefan Köglmeier is also member of the council.
+Rev. Eckert is the chairman of the Elders´ Council and Mr. Dieter Friedrich the deputy chairman.
+Rev. Stefan Köglmeier is also member of the Council.